onflow/ccf/ccf_specs.md

 - Minified JSON encoding size is used for comparisons.
 - Non-minified JSON encoding is shown for readability.

-Examples of CCF encoded data are shown in hex or Extended Diagnostic Notation (EDN) for readability.
+Examples of CCF-encoded data are shown in hex or Extended Diagnostic Notation (EDN) for readability.

-For more info about EDN, see [Appendix G of RFC 8610 (CDDL)](https://www.rfc-editor.org/rfc/rfc8610.html#appendix-G).
+For more information about EDN, see [Appendix G of RFC 8610 (CDDL)](https://www.rfc-editor.org/rfc/rfc8610.html#appendix-G).

 ### Cadence Simple Type Value

-Cadence `Int` type with value `42` encoded to JSON is 27 bytes when minified.
+Cadence `Int` type with value `42` encoded to minified JSON is 27 bytes:

 ```json
 {